foliovision/businesspress/readme.txt

 ### Basic install

 If you are using WordPress Multisite, make sure you Network Activate the plugin.

-Once the plugin is installed, you will be prompted to configure it, otherwise it won't do anything.
+Plugin will disabled your admin notices, generator tag, REST API and Emojis out of the box - see plugin description.

-Simply click the notice or go to Settings -> BusinessPress.
+To lock down your site permissions simply click the notice or go to Settings -> BusinessPress.
 There you will be allowed to lock down the admin privileges to your own email address or your email domain (in case you want to keep admin access for your entire company).

 From that point forward, you will have to elevated admin privileges over the website.